megharris/cyberockit/images/UseCaseNZ.md

 **Prevention and Security Requirement**

 This misuse case could be prevented by notification when a new device is trying to connect to a IoT device.
-The assumption is that Frank would potentially be able to be near the premises to set up access on his own device, and autoconnect to the thermostat.
-Secure monitoring and an alert system on Sherri’s
-UI might prevent Frank from being able to change the temperature and threshold settings.
+The assumption is that Frank would potentially be able to be near the premises to set up access on his own device (possibly a raspberry pi), and autoconnect to the thermostat.
+Secure monitoring and an alert system on Sherri’s UI might prevent Frank from being able to change the temperature and threshold settings.
 If Frank was able to turn off an alert set up by Sherri somehow there would need to be a reminder that the alert wasn’t on.

 <br>